Observation of magnon bound states in the long-range, anisotropic Heisenberg model: Introduction

 Recent conceptual and technical progress has enabled the controlled study of quantum magnetism with quantum simulators and quantum processors.
 For example, the dynamics of magnons, which are itinerant flipped spin excitations that propagate through the system by the superexchange mechanism~\cite{Bethe1931,Auerbach_2012, Ganahl2012}, has been probed in quantum gas microscopes~\cite{Fukuhara_2013}.
 Already in the early 1930s it has been realized that in addition to isolated magnons, bound states of magnons exist as low-energy excitations of a ferromagnet~\cite{Bethe1931}.
 For short-range superexchange interactions, the remarkable light-cone dynamics of magnon bound states has been investigated~\cite{Fukuhara_2013_b} and their robustness has recently been demonstrated as well~\cite{Morvan2022}.
 Long-range spin interactions significantly modify this picture.
 When considering long-range spin flip-flop interactions, as realized by trapped ions in a strong transverse field~\cite{Jurcevic_2014, Richerme_2014, Monroe2021}, magnons can acquire an unbounded group velocity~\cite{Hauke_2013, jurcevic2015}.
 Hence, they are rather exotic quasiparticles.

 This raises the question of whether interactions between magnons, which enable the bound-state formation in the short-range model, can also stabilize bound states in a long-range spin chain.
 Recent theoretical work suggested that this is indeed the case~\cite{Macri_2021}.
 It remains an open challenge to experimentally realize and control models which allow for the observation of such bound states.
+In particular, scaling of quantum simulators to tens of trapped ions requires considerable technological developments.
+It is not obvious whether a model can be experimentally implemented with sufficient fidelity for large systems and long-times in the presence of noise which is inevitably present in any experiment.
+The anisotropic, long-range Heisenberg model can be implemented with trapped ions via Floquet engineering~\cite{Bukov_2015}.
+However, care has to be taken to design Floquet sequences that protect the quantum state against ambient noise and rotation errors.